 Education & Training

-A military discharge usually means it’s time to assimilate into civilian life.
+A military discharge usually means it's time to assimilate into civilian life.
 That may involve pursuing an undergraduate or graduate degree at a college or university, or completing other relevant training for your vocation.
 The VA may assist in covering the cost of your education or training by providing allowances for tuition, housing and other costs.
-Through initiatives such as the Post-9/11 GI Bill® Yellow Ribbon Program, Montgomery GI Bill Program and the Survivors’ and Dependents’ Educational Assistance program, you or your dependent may receive an allowance.
+Through initiatives such as the Post-9/11 GI Bill®, Yellow Ribbon Program, Montgomery GI Bill Program, and the Survivors' and Dependents' Educational Assistance program, you or your dependent may receive an allowance.
 One of the advantages of such allowances is that they are tax-free.

 Federal Tax Exclusions for Current Service Members

-Different income tax rules apply for active-duty members.
-To properly pay your taxes as a current member, you’ll need to understand not only what types of pay and allowances you must include in your gross income, but also what types of items you can exclude.
+Different income tax rules apply to active-duty members.
+To properly pay your taxes as a current member, you'll need to understand not only what types of pay and allowances you must include in your gross income, but also what types of items you can exclude.
 Keep in mind that although items may be excluded and nontaxable, the IRS may still require you to disclose them in your tax return.
 Current service members can separate their nontaxable items into these categories: